If you don’t meal plan or don’t know anything about meal planning, this is for you. We use the fast and easy meal plans with Real Plans.

 You will make and need to eat the food on the list because that’s all you will be buying

-- Pick the exact days and meals you want recipes for
+It’s easy to modify how many servings you want for a recipe.
+Pick the exact days and meals you want recipes for.

 Example: On Sunday you want recipes for breakfast and dinner; Monday you want dinner; Tuesday is leftovers; Wednesday you want dinner; etc.